 Monastiraki Square

 This Athens itinerary continues in Monastiraki Square (in Greek, Πλατεία Μοναστηρακίου or Plateía Monastirakíou), another of the most popular squares in the city.
-And here, there are two religious temples that stand out: the Church of Panagia Pantanassa (in Greek, Εκκλησία της Παναγίας Παντανάσσης or Ekklisía tis Panagías Pantanássis) and the Tzistarakis Mosque (in Greek, Τζαμί Τζισταράκη or Tzamí Tzistaráki).
+And here, two religious temples stand out: the Church of Panagia Pantanassa (in Greek, Εκκλησία της Παναγίας Παντανάσσης or Ekklisía tis Panagías Pantanássis) and the Tzistarakis Mosque (in Greek, Τζαμί Τζισταράκη or Tzamí Tzistaráki).

 The Monastiraki neighborhood is one of the areas of Athens that I recommend the most if you want to go shopping or taste local delicacies.
 Therefore, from Monastiraki Square, go through Pandrossou Street or Adrianou Street – the latter, behind Hadrian’s Adriano’s!